htqin/awesome-model-quantization/README.md

-# ModelCompression
+# Model Quantization

-Code, papers, method about model compression.
-Welcome to add more.
+A list of papers, docs, codes about model quantization.
+This repo is aimed to provide the info for model quantization research, we are continuously improving the project.
+Welcome to PR the works (papers, repositories) that are missed by the repo.

+## Paper list

 | Paper                                                        | Tags         | Code Link                                                    | Years |
 | ------------------------------------------------------------ | :----------: | :----------------------------------------------------------: | :---: |